 Appropriate Dispute Resolution Center

-Conflict is a natural part of life—and individuals, organizations, and communities can only succeed if they have the skills to manage disagreements effectively.
+Conflict is a natural part of life.
+Individuals, organizations, and communities must have sufficient conflict literacy as well as dispute management skills to navigate disagreements and decisions effectively.

 in the nation